KShiro616/Sprint-Moviestack/README.md

 ### Iterations

-It'll consist of repeated iterations of the project; modifiying, adding, improving, fixing, debugging it until finished and pushed to the `Main` branch.
+It'll consist of repeated iterations of the project; modifiying, adding, improving, fixing, debugging it until finished and pushed to the `Main` branch as a compplete, usable App.